Jakhongir Artikkhodjayev

 He was appointed to his post on 21 December 2018, having been acting Khokim since April 26, 2018.
 He is also a senator of the Republic of Uzbekistan, and he is Chair of the Yoga Federation of the Republic of Uzbekistan.

-Before entering politics, Artikkhodjaev was an entrepreneur, and has founded several large businesses including Akfa and Artel.
+Before entering politics, Artikkhodjaev was an entrepreneur, and has founded several large businesses including AKFA and Artel.
 Since entering politics, he has no management involvement in these business interests.

-Early Life and Business Career
+Early life and business career

 Artikkhodjaev was born on January 2, 1975, in Tashkent, Uzbekistan.
 He graduated from the Tashkent State University of Economics in 1996.

 In the early 1990s, when he was 17 years old Artikkhodjaev opened his first company, Jahongir LLC; a hairdressers and a shoe shop.
 In 1994, Artikkhodjaev opened his first car service centre, and began selling aluminium profiles, the latter of which became a cornerstone of his subsequent business development.

-In 2001, Artikkhodjaev founded the Akfa Company which started as a company for reselling imported profiles, in cooperation with the Turkish company Akpa.
-In 2010, the Akfa group of companies began the production of profiles for windows and doors in Tashkent.
+In 2001, Artikkhodjaev founded the AKFA Company which started as a company for reselling imported profiles, in cooperation with the Turkish company Akpa.
+In 2010, the AKFA group of companies began the production of profiles for windows and doors in Tashkent.